 In addition to short documentary production and documentation of indigenous teachings, elders, and intergenerational eco-cultural healing processes, we also participate in larger productions, such as the feature film Spectacular Movements, a Bolivian, Venezuelan and US documentary co-produced by The Cultural Conservancy and directed by our Media Director Mateo Hinojosa.
 This film was released in 2015, and in 2016 is beginning community distribution and screenings.

 The Cultural Conservancy has been involved for over a decade in The Salt Song Trail Project of the Southern Paiute Nation, working closely Vivienne Jake (Kaibab Paiute) and Matthew Leivas, Sr. (Chemehuevi), Salt Song Project Directors to produce an award-winning documentary, a map of the Salt Song Trail, and song revitalization.
 Visit our Salt Song Trail Project Page to learn more.

 We are honored to have co-produced the Indigenous Forum at Bioneers with the Indigenous Environmental Network, and to have recorded the indigenous leaders present.
 Here is one video from 2014, exposing the impact of the Bakken oil fields on Fr.
 Berthold Indian Reservation:

-One of early multimedia projects, CIRCLE OF STORIES - video series and interactive web site, features wisdom from elders.
+One of our early multimedia projects, CIRCLE OF STORIES - video series and interactive web site, features wisdom from elders.
 It was co-produced with Philomath Films, ITVS, PBS, and Second Story (2002).